How do you differentiate a law firm?

 - Aim at an equally high professional performance in marketing and in execution

-The last point supports the notion that you cannot dabble in marketing.
-And you cannot make it ad hoc, or follow fads or imitate.
-A firm must find out what works for them through consistent experimentation married to their values and culture and supportive of their strategy.
+The last point supports the notion that you cannot dabble in marketing or make it ad hoc, or follow fads or imitate.
+A firm must find out what works for them through consistent experimentation married to their culture and supportive of their strategy.
 Most firms do not establish that strategy.
 Instead they chase tactics and do a great deal of irrelevant busywork.
-It is like they shop for clothes from a long list and creates a very ugly fashion statement in the process:

 - Email alerts